Lemonszz/Biome-Makeover-Docs/content/notes/structure/ghost_town.md

 ![[notes/images/ghost_town.png]]
 ## About

 Ghost Towns were added with the [Badlands](notes/makeover/badlands) makeover.

+Buildings within Ghost Towns are primarily made up of Terracotta and [Terracotta Bricks](notes/block/terracotta_bricks).

 ## Mobs
 [Ghosts](notes/mob/ghost) spawn in dark areas of the Ghost Town.